 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me and you can start adding your own content and make changes to the font.
 I’m a great place for you to tell a story and let your users know a little more about you.

-Proceeds from the 2022 CFFR fundraiser will be donated to the Boys and Girls Clubs of Southern Illinois and Beacon House-Ghana.
+Proceeds from the 2023 CFFR fundraiser will be donated to NubAbility, in DuQuoin, Illinois, and Beacon House-Ghana, in Ghana, West Africa.
 Learn more about the organizations below.

 Beacon House - Bawaleshi Child Development Center (Greater Accra Region, Ghana)

 Beacon House started in 2006 with a few missionaries in Ghana who had a Christ-filled heart for at-risk children.
 It started out as an orphanage where Beacon House took in abandoned or at-risk children from dysfunctional households, while working with the parents to improve the environment.
 Most of the children were from broken homes or were street children in remote areas.
 Some children had communicable diseases or other life-threatening illnesses.